NickGeramanis/gym-navigation/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See 'LICENSE' for more information.

 ## Authors